emberjs/guides/source/localizable/tutorial/autocomplete-component.md

 * The [`fillIn`](http://emberjs.com/api/classes/Ember.Test.html#method_fillIn) helper "fills in" the given text into an input field matching the given selector.
 * The [`keyEvent`](http://emberjs.com/api/classes/Ember.Test.html#method_keyEvent) helper sends a key stroke event to the UI, simulating the user typing a key.

-In `app/components/list-filter.js`, we have the top-level element rendered by the component a class called `list-filter`.
+In `app/components/list-filter.js`, we have as the top-level element rendered by the component a class called `list-filter`.
 We locate the search input within the component using the selector `.list-filter input`, since we know that there is only one input element located in the list-filter component.